 A group medical insurance program for full-time faculty and their dependents is made available through the University.
 It is also available for part-time faculty who maintain at least a three-quarter teaching load.
 The terms and conditions of this program are subject to the insurance policy provision in force at any given time.
-Details pertaining to the group medical insurance are available in the Personnel Office located on the Hattiesburg campus.
+Details pertaining to the group medical insurance are available in the Office of Human Resources located on the Hattiesburg campus.